Harvard-ATG/canvas_course_info/docs/heroku.md

 # Heroku Deployment

+####TODO: documentation for ATG changes?
+    - We never used heroku with this...

 ### From scratch

 1. Create a new Heroku app.
 For the purposes of these instructions we'll call it "dce-course-info", but it could really be anything.